Sage-Bionetworks-IT/lambda-finops-s3-cost-report/README.md

 ### Install Requirements

-Run `pipenv install --dev` to install both production and development requirements, and `pipenv shell` to activate the virtual environment.
+Run `pipenv sync --dev` to install both production and development requirements, and `pipenv shell` to activate the virtual environment.
 For more information see the [pipenv docs](https://pipenv.pypa.io/en/latest/).